Little Gems Email Links Information Message Board

 The Canal Children written by Brian Wright

 I'm afraid this is all I have from this wonderful children's drama from the BBC.
 Written by Brian Wright, this children's serial came to our screens on a Wednesday back in 1976.
 The series had six episodes and was set in the year of 1845.
 It is not very well remembered by children for that era which is a bit odd since it was a great piece of BBC children's drama.
-The story takes place around the canals of Warwick & Birmingham.
+The story takes place around the canals of Warwick & Birmingham on the canal barge "The Water Rat."
 The series was produced by Anna Home who was also executive producer on "Lizzie Dripping", producer on "The Changes", The Moon Stallion, The Strange Affair of Adelaide Harris, The Enchanted Castle, A Little Silver Trumpet...the list goes on and on and better and better.
-It is hard to believe that one individual could have been so involved with the development of such great children's titles.
+It is hard to imagine the fun that one individual could have had being so involved with the development of such great children's titles.

-The six episodes were called (according to Radio Times):
+The six episodes were called (Radio Times):

 A Gongoozler